Protests against SOPA and PIPA: Related protests

-SOPA and PIPA protests were overlapped and followed by protests against the ACTA treaty, which would have been similar in its effects.
-The ACTA treaty was signed by 22 European Union Member States in Europe, and was expected to be signed before March 2012 by the remaining states: Cyprus, Estonia, Netherlands and Slovakia.
+SOPA and PIPA protests were overlapped and followed by protests against the Anti-Counterfeiting Trade Agreement (ACTA) treaty, which would have been similar in its effects.
+The ACTA treaty was signed by 22 European Union Member States in Europe, and was expected to be signed before March 2012 by the remaining states of Cyprus, Estonia, Netherlands and Slovakia.
 It would have then gained legal force over the whole European Union.
 On February 11, more than 200 European cities took part in a widespread protest against ACTA.
 Although protests were held in Europe, the signing of ACTA was led by USA, Australia, Canada, South Korea, Japan, New Zealand, Morocco, and Singapore, which were first to sign the treaty at a ceremony on October 1, 2011, in Tokyo.

 Legislative impact and aftermath

 During the day of January 18, six of PIPA's sponsors in the Senate, including Marco Rubio, PIPA's co-sponsor, Orrin Hatch, Kelly Ayotte, Roy Blunt, John Boozman, and Mark Kirk, stated that they would withdraw their support for the bills.
 Several other congressmen issued statements critical of the current versions of both bills.

 By the following day, eighteen of the 100 senators, including eleven of the original sponsors of the PIPA bill, had announced that they no longer supported PIPA.
 By one account, the shift in stated positions on SOPA/PIPA by members of Congress had gone overnight from 80 for and 31 against to 65 for and 101 against.
-An initial floor vote was scheduled for January 24, prior to the Internet blackout, but following these responses, Senate Majority Leader Harry Reid announced that the vote will be postponed, urging the bill's main sponsor, Senator Patrick Leahy, to work out compromise in the bill "to forge a balance between protecting Americans' intellectual property, and maintaining openness and innovation on the Internet."
-Similarly, the House Judiciary Subcommittee chairman, Representative Lamar S. Smith, announced that further voting on SOPA would be placed on hold "until there is wider agreement on a solution."
-Later, an updated The New York Times news story reported that the two bills were "indefinitely shelved."
+An initial floor vote was scheduled for January 24, prior to the Internet blackout, but following these responses, Senate Majority Leader Harry Reid announced that the vote will be postponed, urging the bill's main sponsor, Senator Patrick Leahy, to work out compromise in the bill "to forge a balance between protecting Americans' intellectual property, and maintaining openness and innovation on the Internet".
+Similarly, the House Judiciary Subcommittee chairman, Representative Lamar Smith, announced that further voting on SOPA would be placed on hold "until there is wider agreement on a solution".
+Later, an updated The New York Times news story reported that the two bills were "indefinitely shelved".
 House Committee on Oversight Chairman Darrell Issa commented that "This unprecedented effort has turned the tide against a backroom lobbying effort by interests that aren't used to being told 'no'", describing the events as a "responsible and transparent exercise of freedom of speech".
-Opposers cautioned that although "postponed," the bills were "not dead" and "would return."
+Opposers cautioned that although "postponed," the bills were "not dead" and "would return".

 Months after the protests, in July 2012, The New York Times summarized events as follows:

 Wikipedia went black to protest SOPA and more than seven million people signed online petitions, many of which said the bills would "break the Internet."
 Congress, overwhelmed by the popular opposition, quickly backpedaled, leaving the legislation to die.

 The development of the electronic grassroots campaign has been the subject of academic analysis.